friendly/nestedLogit/cran-comments.md

 ## Reverse dependencies

 > devtools::revdep()
-[1] "ggeffects"  "insight"    "parameters"
+[1] "ggeffects"   "insight"     "parameters"  "performance"

 ## revdepcheck results

-We checked 3 reverse dependencies (0 from CRAN + 3 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 4 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages

-## nestedLogit 0.3.2
+## nestedLogit 0.3.4

-This is a modest enhancement to the package, adding effect displays and smoothing some infelicities in the previously released version.
+This is a minor release, improving documentation

-* new `Effect` method for `"nestedLogit"` objects to create effect displays.
+* add link to `pkgdown` documentation in DESCRIPTION
-* add Effect example to vignette
+* edit description of nested dichotomies in README to include examples and relations with other models

-# nestedLogit 0.3.1
+## nestedLogit 0.3.3

-* correct buglet in `as.data.frame` method when `newdata` has one column
+* Fixed documentation error in GSS.R
-* `predict.nestedLogit()` now includes the `newdata` data frame as an additional component (`.data`) in its result.
-Consequently, the `newdata` argument is no longer required in the `as.data.frame` method.
+* `createDichotomies` methods now explicitly internal